Intensive care doctors have discovered that grounding may boost the resilience of premature infants and lower the risk of complications.

 If you improve your HRV you can reduce the likelihood of stress-related disorders.

-Improved HRV occurred consistently among 20 babies in the new study when they were grounded during testing periods over 20 to 40 minutes.
+Twenty of the 26 babies involved in the new study were tested for HRV while grounded during testing periods over 20 to 40 minutes.
+Improved HRV was consistently documented for all of them.
 The improvement disappeared quickly when they were alternately disconnected from the Earth.
 Grounding was achieved by adhering a grounding patch on the skin of the babies, while in their incubators or cribs, and connecting the patch wire to the hospital’s grounding system.

 Among the babies tested, “grounding raised parasympathetic tone within minutes,” says Charles Palmer, MB.ChB., a specialist in neonatology, and co-investigator in the study.
 “We obviously need more research to further prove that grounding may enhance vagus nerve transmission and thereby improve stress and inflammatory regulatory mechanisms in preterm infants.”